-After the child is taken has been taken into physical custody the respondent shall be served with notice of the show cause hearing.
-The show cause hearing will then be held as in Section 308.
+After the child is taken has been taken into physical custody, the respondent shall be served with notice of the hearing.
+The hearing will then be held as in Section 308.
+This section was amended slightly after the First Reading.
+It no longer provides that the petitioner shall be the one to serve the respondent.
+Since no method of service is specified, local law will govern.